thycotic/ss-docs/release-notes/ss-rn-7-x.md

 - New Bulk Operations

   - Change Check Out Status.
    - Convert Secret Template.

-- New Web Service API methods
+  - Change Check Out Status.
    - Secret Status to show whether a Secret is checked out.

-  - Import XML to automate the advanced import.
+  - Change Check Out Status.
    - Enable Check Out.

-  - Expire Now.
+  - Change Check Out Status.
    - Get Secret Audit.

-- Discovery
+  - Change Check Out Status.
    - Added new Reports for Discovery diagnostics.

-  - The Full Scan log is now stored per computer.
+  - Change Check Out Status.
    - Added Re-Scan button for each computer.

-- Ticket System Integration
+  - Change Check Out Status.
    - Administrators can enter a support system URL to navigate to Tickets from the Secret Audit.

   - Users can enter a ticket number for Require Comment and Approval for Access.